fxia6/McHacks-2021/README.md

 # McHacks-2021
-my work in a webapp group project during the 36-hr hackathon hosted by McGill University
+a webapp group project during the 36-hr hackathon hosted by McGill University The repository contains my work in the project: using html and css for the front end.